-Boyle County Animal Control is funded by taxpayers and we encourage you to contact them if you find a stray pet, lost your pet, suspect neglect or abuse, or have an encounter with an aggressive cat or dog.
+Contact them if you find a stray pet, lost your pet, suspect neglect or abuse, or have an encounter with an aggressive cat or dog.
 If you need to surrender an animal please call animal control to make an appointment.

 Stray animals are held for a minimum of five (5) days before they can be transferred to Danville-Boyle County Humane Society for adoption or rescue placement.

 Boyle County Animal Control can be reached at 859.238.1117 during operating hours

 Monday - Friday 9 a.m. to 4 p.m.
 For more information on Animal Control visit the county website at https://boyleky.com/animal-shelter/.

 DBCHS finds new homes or reputable rescues for abandoned pets in Danville-Boyle County.
 In addition, we promote the humane treatment of companion animals through community education and spay/neuter programs.